lihaoqin168/SEDyConv/readme.md

 We implemented our experiments based on the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) and [UNETR](https://monai.io/research/unetr) frameworks on the open-source [PyTorch platform](http://pytorch.org/).
 Both nnU-Net and UNETR are classical 3D multi-organ segmentation frameworks, one based on a pure CNN structure and the other based on the ViT architecture.

 All models were trained from scratch on an NVIDIA 3090 24G GPU.
-To enhance the efficiency of the training process, we employed the temperature annealing strategy proposed in DyConv [13] for both frameworks.
+To enhance the efficiency of the training process, we employed the temperature annealing strategy proposed in DyConv<SUP>[3]</SUP> for both frameworks.

 ## SEDy-nnUNet